GarmanGroup/CorMapAnalysis/README.md

 All methods have been thoroughly documented using the [Numpy style docstring format](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).
 For a tutorial that you can follow with sample data check out the [tutorial](https://github.com/GarmanGroup/CorMapAnalysis/tree/master/Tutorial).

 ### Known Issues
-- The `plot_scatter` method currently plots 2 figures and two x-axes which may not overlap well.
-I need to revert back to plotting a single x-axis.
 - The pairwise CorMap plots should give values of either 1 (white) or -1 (black) but the colorbar gives a continuous output between 1 and -1 which is misleading.
 I need to sort this out so the colorbar only displays 1 or -1.

 ### References